VeemPees/py3-pinterest-1/README.md

 pinner_id = response_data["resource_response"]["data"]["pinner"]["id"]

 # If you wanted to access this information in a different circumstance,
-# keep in mind that whatever your creating should be the first level under "data"
+# keep in mind that whatever you are creating should be the first level under "data"
 # I.e, I created a board, and I want to get the board ID.
 It would now be:

 board_id = response_data["resource_response"]["data"]["id"]